culshoefer/codeCurriculum-gitbook/chapter3.md

   '''if to consider the object and it is inscreen then
     call screen.blit on the objects image and its rect'''
 ```
-###Exercise: Ball collision
+#### Exercise: ball collision

-With this new class, start writing a small game in which we have two balls.
-For this, use the example code above and start shaping it with our fresh Entity class.
-If the two balls should collide, print "Oh no!" on the screen!
+With this new class, write a small game in which we have two balls.
+Use the example code at the beginning of the chapter and start shaping it with our newly-made `Entity` class.
+If the balls collide, print "Oh no!" on the screen.

-##AliveEntity: Adding scores and lives to Entity
+## Giving life to `Entity`: `AliveEntity`

-Well, that's nice and fine, but I want a game!
+Well, that's all nice and fine, but I want a game!

+What do we do when we need to add some new kind of object that builds upon an already existing kind?
+It's simple.
+We create a new class and **inherit** from the existing one.
+Let's do that now.

-Don't worry just for now!
-Let's add ANOTHER class, just for the sake of it to **inherit** from our Entity class, let's call it AliveEntity.
-Since we have both entities that need scores and those which don't, we need have two separate classes for them.
-Although we essentially don't add much more to it, we still need different classes.
-Here is the constructor of `AliveEntity` (and the start of the class):
+From our `Entity` class, let's create a new class called `AliveEntity`.
+Since we have two kinds of entities (some that need scores and some that don't), we need to have two separate classes for them.
+Even though we aren't adding that much new stuff, we still need to create a new, different class.
+Here is a skeleton for the `AliveEntity` class, including the constructor:

 ```python
 class AliveEntity(Entity):
     def __init__(self, score, x, y, dx, dy, image, lives, gameWidth, gameHeight):